google-ai-edge/mediapipe/mediapipe/util/sequence/README.md

 adds one less frame of data.
 With the exception of aligning bounding boxes, the pipeline does nothing to require consistent timestamps between features.

+### Using prefixes

+Prefixes enable storing semantically identical data without collisions.
+For example, it is possible to store predicted and ground truth bounding boxes by using different prefixes.
+We can also store bounding boxes and labels from different tasks by utilizing prefixes.

+To minimize burdening the API and documentation, eschew using prefixes unless necessary.

+The recommended prefix format, enforced by some MediaPipe functions, is all caps with underscores, and numeric characters after the first character. e.g.
+`MY_FAVORITE_FEATURE_V1`.

+The convention for encoding groundtruth labels is to use no prefix, while predicted labels are typically tagged with prefixes.
+For example:

+*   Example groudntruth keys:
+    *   `region/label/string`
+    *   `region/label/confidence`

+*   Example predicted label keys:
+    *   `PREDICT_V1/region/label/string`
+    *   `PREDICT_V1/region/label/confidence`

 ## Function prototypes for each data type

 MediaSequence provides accessors to store common data patterns in